 The long-standing Carnforth truckstop is now an independent facility located at the end of the spur road off the M6.
-The site is signposted from the M6 and A601(M).
+The site is signposted from the M6 and what was the A601(M).

-Catering: Bar, Restaurant Shops: Shop Main Amenities: Conference Centre, Showers, Brexit Document Advice Point, HGV Covid-19 Test Centre Hotel: Hotel Forecourt: Esso, Shop, Tchibo, Air1 AdBlue
+Catering: Bar, Restaurant Shops: Shop Amenities: Conference Centre, Games Arcade, Showers, Hotel Outdoor Space: Small grass area at front of building Forecourt: Esso, Shop, Tchibo

 This information is provided to us by third parties.
 You should always check with staff on site.

 Truckhaven (Carnforth) Ltd

 Carnforth was the last remaining part of the larger Truckhaven business, which provided a number of truckstop facilities across the UK, including in West Bromwich.
 The Carnforth site is now independent.

 The facility was initially provided for HGVs only, but was soon allowed to serve the general public.
 Between 1996 and 2006, Truckhaven held planning permission to build a restaurant and petrol station for cars on the opposite side of the roundabout, next to the railway line.
 This was eventually refused for being a greenfield site.